Work in Fishing Convention, 2007: Subject area covered

 The following subject areas, among others, are addressed: the responsibilities of fishing vessel owners and skippers for the safety of the fishers on board and the safety of the vessels; minimum age for work on board fishing vessels and for assignment to certain types of activities; medical examination and certification required for work on fishing vessels, with the possibility of exceptions for smaller vessels or those at sea for short periods; manning and hours of rest; crew lists; fishers’ work agreements; repatriation; recruitment and placement of fishers, and use of private employment agencies; payment of fishers; on board accommodation and food; medical care at sea; occupational safety and health; social security; and protection in the case of work-related sickness, injury or death (through a system for fishing vessel owners’ liability or compulsory insurance, workers’ compensation or other schemes).

 Responsibility

 Article 8 of the convention provided the liability of owners of fishing vessels.
 The owner of the fishing vessel had the full responsibility for the master is possessing the resources and equipment necessary to fulfil the obligations of the convention.

 Recommendation

 Work in Fishing Recommendation 2007 (No. 199) provides additional guidance on the matters covered by the Convention.

 Ratifications and force

 The convention could come into force 12 months after it had been ratified by 10 states, eight of which had to be coastal countries.
-Following Lithuania's ratification of the convention on 16 November 2016, the convention had come into force on 17 November 2017.
+Following Lithuania's ratification of the convention on 16 November 2016, the convention came into force on 17 November 2017.

-As of February 2023, the convention has been ratified by 20 states:
+As of February 2026, the convention has been ratified by 25 states: